 Designed to eliminate harness induced ‘Suspension Trauma’ after a fall by keeping the wearer in a supine position (lying face upwards) after falling from a height.

 The supine harness is a great addition to our selection to ensure the best possible situation for preventing further injury.
 The Checkmate Supine Harness – With Waist Belt features a waist belt for work positioning while Fall arrest connectivity is achieved via dorsal and sternum D rings.

 Now, you can be able to choose the right safety harness for working at height.
 Don't forget the importance of harness inspection!
-Download our Full Body Harness Inspection Checklist to carry out periodic inspection for your gear!
+Download our Full Body Harness Inspection Checklist to carry out regular inspection for your gear!

 So, how often is ''Regular''?